KristofferStrube/Blazor.DOM/README.md

 *The project will not focus on the part of the API related to Nodes as this often leads to misuse of Blazor by circumventing the Blazor rendering engine.*

-**This project is still being developer so coverage is very limited.**

 # Demo
 The sample project can be demoed at https://kristofferstrube.github.io/Blazor.DOM/

-On each page you can find the corresponding code for the example in the top right corner.
+On each page, you can find the corresponding code for the example in the top right corner.

 On the [Status page](https://kristofferstrube.github.io/Blazor.DOM/Status) you can see how much of the WebIDL specs this wrapper has covered.